claudiacstephan/miniWeather/README.md

-# The MiniWeather App
+# The miniWeather App

 It is a miniature fluid-dynamics code solving the 2-D inviscid Euler equations for stratified fluids.
 The dynamics themselves are dry compressible, stratified, non-hydrostatic flows dominated by buoyant forces that are relatively small perturbations on a hydrostatic background state.
 The code uses periodic boundary conditions in the x-direction and solid wall boundary conditions in the z-direction.
-The MiniWeather App is designed for training in parallel HPC computing.
+The miniWeather App is designed for training in parallel HPC computing.
 Parallelization approaches currently include:

-* MPI (C, Fortran, and C++)
+* MPI (C, C++, and Fortran)
 * OpenMP Threading (C and Fortran)
 * OpenACC Offload (C and Fortran)